 Exploring and creating new dishes with alternative ingredients requires a bit of research and patience.
 It’s also fun.
 Dietary restrictions and preferences are what they are.
 Let’s say delightful.
 Playing with ingredients like flax-egg and arrowroot as alternative binders and thickeners and making gluten free and vegan cuisine certainly has its rewards as often better for the body.
 I often use Pinterest and Instagram as resources when searching for recipes.
-I found this recipe on Instagram @sprinkledwithjules.
+When my cooking books don’t deliver anyway.
+I find this recipe on Instagram @sprinkledwithjules.
 She has a website link in her profile.
-Other recipes of interest can be found there as well.
-I was inclined to change a few things, based on a couple of favorite ingredients I have on hand, but as my Father says, “always make the recipe as is first, then change it if you like”.
+Other recipes of similar interest can be found there as well.
+I am inclined to change a few things, based on a couple of favorite ingredients I have on hand, but as my Father says, “always make the recipe as is first, then change it if you like”.

-This was an accidental find.
-Initially looking for something to make for dinner and instead, I find cinnamon rolls.
+This was an accidental find however.
+Initially I am looking for something to make for dinner and instead, I find cinnamon rolls.
+An acceptable dinner for some.
 I think I will start with a dessert first since I have such an affection for confections and I have been known to order dessert first when dining out with a glass of champagne.
+Here it is.
 Vegan Cinnamon Rolls.
 Yep, vegan.
-Ordering them is always an option too.
-Cinnaholic is based out of Berkley, CA (soon to be in Los Angeles).
+Side note: Ordering them is always an option too.
+Cinnaholic is based out of Berkley, CA .
 Ordering is easy and they obviously and of course deliver but not in time for me today and seemingly this is going to be dinner.
-I strongly suggest giving this recipe a try!
+After the mankind and the picture taking.
+Dinner or dessert or an afternoon sweet, I strongly suggest giving this recipe a try!
 I promise you won’t regret the calories or the time.
 No waiting for FEDEX and your home will smell like a bakery.
-So, Here it is!
 Thanks again @SprinkledwithJules!

 1-hour Vegan Cinnamon Rolls